b3-it/PayPal-PHP-SDK/README.md

-# Deprecation Notice:
+# Forked for B3 IT Systeme GmbH

+## REST API SDK for PHP

+### Deprecation Notice for REST-API:
-This SDK is deprecated.
-You can continue to use it, but no new features or support requests will be accepted.
+The REST API is deprecated from Paypal.
+You can continue to use it, but no new features will be added.
 For alternatives, please visit [the current SDK homepage on the PayPal Developer Portal](https://developer.paypal.com/docs/api/rest-sdks/)

-## REST API SDK for PHP

 ![Home Image](https://raw.githubusercontent.com/wiki/paypal/PayPal-PHP-SDK/images/homepage.jpg)